Have you ever been at the thrift store and saw an ugly lamp that look like this one?

 I sprayed both the backside of the paper and the lampshade itself.

-I laid my lamp shade down on the edge, lining up the seam with the edge of the paper and began rolling the same onto the paper, smoothing as I went.
+With the lamp shade down on the edge, lining up the seam with the edge of the paper, I began rolling the same onto the paper, smoothing as I went.
 I made sure that I kept that 1/2″ seam allowance so that I can roll the paper over the lamp shade edge.
 One edge was folded down 1/2″ and I used that to overlap over the seam.

 With the inside trim, it looks great!